AmberFu/django_project/README.md

-# Django with RESTful API
+# TDD Django with RESTful API

 ### How to start a Django project